-Martin Scorsese's 'Silence' Is A Big Win For Taiwan
+Martin Scorsese's 'Silence' Is a Big Win for Taiwan

 This month, individual Taiwanese entertainers were allegedly blacklisted by China for their perceived pro-democracy views.
 Taiwanese director, Chen Yu-hsun, felt it necessary to publicly deny he supports Taiwan’s independence ahead of the release of his new film, The Village of No Return, a Chinese-Taiwanese co-production due out next weekend.

-On Friday, Viacom Inc’s Paramount Pictures announced a $1 billion investment from two Chinese film companies, the latest in a series of huge Chinese cash injections in Hollywood.
+On Friday, Viacom Inc.’s Paramount Pictures announced a $1 billion investment from two Chinese film companies, the latest in a series of huge Chinese cash injections in Hollywood.

 Jao fears that China’s economic clout in Hollywood could be used as political leverage to isolate Taiwan’s film industry.
 “We are in an unpredictable situation.
 What if they take the next step and put a banning order on the table to warn our partners from other countries?” she asks.